Backcountry Trips

-As we enter Year 4, we have identified some remote areas that need more coverage.
+As we enter Year 5, we have identified some remote areas that need more coverage.
 Most of these areas aren’t easily accessible by road.
-As a result, we’ve created 20 canoe and/or backpacking trips to target these gaps.
-The goal is for each one of these trips to be completed once by the end of the atlas.
+As a result, we’ve created 14 canoe and/or backpacking trips to target these gaps.
+The goal is for each one of these trips to be completed once by the end of the Atlas.
 If you’re looking for a camping trip this summer, consider one of these outlined below!

 The google map below shows the route of each trip and Atlas squares.
 Clicking a route will show a description of the trip, with details about the length and equipment needed.